nex3/marmalade/doc/api.7.md

 All requests that require authentication will return a 400 status if the authentication fails.

+## USERS

+Users are represented as objects with the following fields:

+* `name`: The string name of the user.
+* `packages`: A list of names of packages for which the user has the right to post updates.
+* `created`: The date and time the user was created, as a timestamp integer.

+For example, the user object for `nex3` might look like:

+    {
+      name: "nex3",
+      packages: ["sass-mode", "haml-mode"],
+      created: 1291252865000
+    }

+### GET /v1/users/:name

+*Parameters*: `name`

+*Response*: `user`

+*Error Codes*: 404

+Gets the user object for a given user.

+This will have a 404 status if the user doesn't exist.

 ### POST /v1/users/login

 *Parameters*: `name`, `password`